robnagler/robnagler.github.io/_drafts/2023-12-25-Coroutines.md

 ### xx

 Sirepo Jobs run on our cluster and on [NERSC](https://nersc.gov).
-CPU utilization is monitored, and we have paying customers with few complaints about the job system.
+CPU utilization is monitored and controlled (in containers), and we have paying customers with few complaints about the job system.
 The "one-click" 3rd party supercomputer integration is a godsend to many of our users.
 It is very nice to have happy customers.

 And, we have had
 [many issues](https://github.com/radiasoft/sirepo/issues?q=is%3Aissue+label%3Asupervisor)